founddrama/infinite-notes/content/characters/Hal.md

 Harold James (Hal) Incandenza
 -----------------------

 Our nominal narrator and (anti?) hero.
 Aged 17 during much of "the action" of the story, the events during YDAU.
+Left-handed.

 <h3><em>I cannot make myself understood.</em></h3>

 Novel opens with Hal's first-person narration.
 November in the Year of Glad, down at the University of Arizona; his smile is more of a grimace, his words are incomprehensible.

 > "I ate this."